 During the summer months bottom fishing using live shrimp, shad, or shiners is still the ticket however, the bait needs to be fished in the areas where the water temperatures are 75 degrees or below.
 This generally can be achieved by fishing deeper water areas.
 A sliding float rig is an effective way to get a shrimp down into these cooler water zone enticing the Stripers to bite

 A medium strength baitcasting or spinning reel loaded with 17 to 25 pound test line should work well and generally no special leader line is necessary.
 A 3/0 to 5/0 hook depending on the size of the bait will do.

-And the last of the Striper fishing tips: Stripers will aggressive attack spinner baits, shad like plugs, and artificial diving minnows especially during the cool months.
+And the last of the Striper fishing tips: Stripers will aggressive attack spinner baits, shad like plugs, and artificial diving minnows such as Berkley Flicker Shad especially during the cool months.
 Fast trolling these baits can product schooling Stripers as well.

 From Striper Fishing Tips go to the Home page